EUDAT-Training/B2SHARE-Training/api/README.md

 Please note that in order to use the services you need to register your account and log in.
 Click [here](https://trng-b2share.eudat.eu/youraccount) to do so.

-Although this module is complete, it is subject to change due to possible future alterations in the API alterations.
+Although this module is complete, it is subject to change due to possible future alterations in the API specification.
 As soon as there are updates, this training module will be updated as well.
 In the meantime, you can check out the currently up-to-date [API implementation](https://b2share.eudat.eu/help/api) on the B2SHARE website.

 ### Prerequisites
 This training modules assumes you have knowledge about data management basics such as depositing, metadata and persistent identifiers.
 In addition, all scripts are written in the [Python scripting](http://python.org) language.
 If you have no experience in programming or want to learn more about Python, it is highly recommended to follow [some](https://www.stavros.io/tutorials/python) [tutorials](http://pythonprogramminglanguage.com) or start [reading](https://en.wikibooks.org/wiki/Python_Programming) about it.